ondat/documentation/docs/operations/storageclasses.md

 ---
-title: "How To Create Custom Ondat Storage Classes"
+title: "How To Create Custom Storage Classes"
-linkTitle: "How To Create Custom Ondat Storage Classes"
+linkTitle: "How To Create Custom Storage Classes"
 ---

 ## Overview